ASEAN Summit

 Past Trainers & Topics Include:

-July 2026 ❋ Virtual
+July-October 2026 ❋ Virtual

 *Note: All virtual activities will take place outside of regular business hours.

 Oct.
-31 - Nov.
+30 - Nov.
 8, 2026 ❋ In Person

 The cohort will gather in beautiful Phnom Penh for one week of collaboration, exploration and networking.
-Many of the trainers and facilitators that are part of the 3-month virtual program will also join this face-to-face element of the program.
+Many of the trainers and facilitators that are part of the virtual program will also join this face-to-face element of the program.

 Harpswell covers all travel, meals and accommodation for participants.